JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/TBRESTClientLib.md

 * iOS >= 17.5
 * macOS >= 14.0

-Linux is currently unsupported bceause of an incompatibility in a way this library uses `URLSession`.
-A workaround seems to exist but was not further investigated, implemented or tested.
-(But it was added as a ToDo 😉)
+Linux is currently unsupported due to an incompatibility in how this library uses `URLSession`.
+While a potential workaround exists, it has not been fully investigated or tested.
+Additionally, since version 0.0.11, *OSLog* is used for logging, which is also currently unsupported by Swift on Linux.
+(Both were added as a ToDo 😉)

 ## Contact the author(s)
 Johannes Kinzig – [Mail](mailto:mail@johanneskinzig.com) – [Web](https://johanneskinzig.com)